FIRST JUDICIAL CIRCUIT

 ATTORNEY CERTIFICATION, CONFLICT COUNSEL APPLICATION AND PRACTICE PREFERENCE FORM

-To be included on the First Judicial Circuit Court Appointed Attorney Registry, an attorney must complete and submit an application to the Chief Judge pursuant to instructions found in the Court Appointed Counsel Application and Preference Form and the Attorney Certification.
-Effective July 1, 2012, in addition to completing the First Judicial Circuit’s Court Appointed Counsel Application and Preference Form, attorneys seeking to be included on any First Judicial Circuit Attorney Registry must certify they meet certain requirements set forth in the Attorney Certification form.
-(See §27.40(3)(a), Florida Statutes).
-When applying to be installed on a First Judicial Circuit Attorney Registry, please complete the Court Appointed Counsel Application and Preference Form and the Attorney Certification.
-If you are currently an active member on the First Judicial Circuit’s Attorney Registry List (hereinafter “General Registry”) you are required to complete a new Court Appointed Counsel Application and Preference Form and the Attorney Certification form to continue your active status.
+To be included on the First Judicial Circuit Court Appointed Attorney Registry, an attorney must complete and submit an application to the Chief Judge.
+In addition to completing the First Judicial Circuit’s Court Appointed Counsel Application and Practice Preference Form, attorneys seeking to be included on any First Judicial Circuit attorney registry must certify they meet certain requirements set forth in the Attorney Certification form.
+(See 27.40(3)(a), Florida Statutes).
+When applying to be installed on a First Judicial Circuit attorney registry, please complete the Court Appointed Counsel Application and Practice Preference Form and the Attorney Certification, both of which may be found on the First Judicial Circuit’s website at www.FirstJudicialCircuit.org at the Programs and Services/Court Appointed Counsel link.
+If you are currently an active attorney on the First Judicial Circuit’s Attorney Limited Registry or General Registry you are required to complete a new Application and Practice Preference Form and the Attorney Certification form.